-16.5.1.
-If the PA identifies that a contractor is retaining property for more than 60 days past the contract's final delivery date (or 30 days beyond when the property was identified as excess to the needs of a contract), and that contractor is able to show that they have proactively and regularly contacted the PCO to a request a transfer of property to another contract, the PA will assist the contractor with getting resolution.
-Proactive and regular communication means upon discovery, and at least once within the 30 days prior to identification by the PA.
+- 16.5.1.
+If the FDD has elapsed prior to completion of contract deliveries, the contractor may not have closeout activities required yet.
+If the PA receives a response from the contractor indicating that the contract is still active, and the property is still needed for contract performance, the PA will verify that statement with the assigned ACO.
+PAs will not issue a CAR against contractors retaining property that is still needed for contract performance. - 16.5.2.
+If the PA identifies that a contractor is retaining property for more than 60 days past the completion of contract deliveries or performance (or 30 days beyond when the property was identified as excess to the needs of a contract), and that contractor is able to show that they have proactively and regularly contacted the PCO to a request a transfer of property to another contract, the PA will elevate to the ACO to assist the contractor with getting resolution.
+Proactive and regular communication means upon discovery, and at least once within the 30 days prior to identification by the PA. - 16.5.3.

-16.5.2.
 Upon the PA's identification of contracts for which property closeout actions are being delayed by lack of PCO response, the PA will elevate the issue to their First Level Supervisor for further elevation to the cognizant Government Contract Property Group Regional Director.
-The Regional Directors will then contact the buying commands to request resolution.
+The Regional Directors will then contact the buying commands to request resolution. - 16.5.4.
 During this process, the PA will not request corrective actions from the contractor for property closeout for any affected contract, unless other noncompliances exist.
-If the contractor cannot perform property closeout activities within a reasonable amount of time after the FDD for reasons outside of the contractor's control that result in a need to retain the property for ongoing work that must be performed under the contract, the PA will document the delay rationale in CPAS CPM comments PAs will remove comments when the closeout status changes.
+If the contractor cannot perform property closeout activities within a reasonable amount of time after the FDD for reasons outside of the contractor's control that result in a need to retain the property for ongoing work that must be performed under the contract, the PA will document the delay rationale in the GPARS Property Closeout Assistant.
+PAs will remove comments when the closeout status changes.

-17.0 SPECIAL CONSIDERATIONS.
+17.0.
+SPECIAL CONSIDERATIONS.

 17.1.
 Grants and Other Agreements: Grants and other agreements will be administered according to the terms and conditions included in those agreements, and the relevant regulations referenced therein.
 The most common regulation for grants and other agreements is the DoD Grant and Agreement Regulations (DoDGARs).
 Additional guidance is located in DCMA-MAN 2501-08, "Grants, Cooperative Agreements, and Other Transactions."
-PAs will document their reviews in the same manner used for other PMSAs, utilizing the standard Business System Analysis Summary and Audit Report templates, adjusting references as necessary.
+PAs will document their reviews in the same manner used for other PMSAs, utilizing the standard BSAS and Audit Report templates, adjusting references as necessary.